the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Stimulus.rst

 **Edit Stimulus Equations page**

-In this page we can define a stimulus temporal profile for each node independently.
+On this page we can define a stimulus temporal profile for the connectivity nodes.

     .. figure:: screenshots/stimulus_region_edit.jpg
       :width: 90%
       :align: center

-- On the left column, you will find configurable fields that will allow you to:
+On the left column, we have configurable fields that allows us to:

     - load a preexisting `Region Stimulus` entity,
     - enter the name for a new entity and
     - select the associated `Connectivity` matrix that will be used to create a stimulus pattern.

-|

-Additionally, you can:

-    - select the Temporal Equation that defines the profile and
+    - Most importantly, we can select the Temporal Equation that defines the profile and play with its parameters.
-    - modify its parameters.

-- On the right column, the stimulus temporal profile is presented.
+On the right column, the stimulus temporal profile is presented, with constant refresh, as the user changes the Temporal Equation parameters on the left.

 |